OfficeDev/outlook-dev-docs/docs/add-ins/add-and-remove-attachments-to-an-item-in-a-compose-form.md

 ---
-title: Add and remove attachments in an Outlook Add-in | Microsoft Docs
+title: Add and remove attachments in an Outlook add-in | Microsoft Docs
-description: Learn how to add or remove attachments from items in an Outlook Add-in.
+description: Learn how to add or remove attachments from items in an Outlook add-in.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins